zslayton/stomp-rs/README.md

     Err(error) => fail!("Could not connect to the server: {}", error)
   };

-  fn on_message(frame: &Frame) -> AckOrNack {
+  // The callback system will switch to unboxed closures when that language feature is available fn on_message(frame: &Frame) -> AckOrNack {
     println!("Received a message:\n{}", frame);
     Ack